nkh/P6-Data-Dump-Tree/README.md

   * Create a filter for containers

 If the element you don't want to see only appears in some containers, you can create a type handler, or filter, for that container type and weed out any  reference to the element you don't want to see.
 This will draw proper glyph lines as the element, you don't want to see, is never seen by DDT.

+### Type element with only a name

+If you return a Data::Dump::Tree::Type::Nothing in a type handler, only the key will be displayed.

+    method ddt_get_elements
+    {
+	    [
+	    ...
+	    ('your key', '', Data::Dump::Tree::Type::Nothing),
+	    ...
+	    ]
+    }

 Roles provided with Data::Dump::Tree
 ------------------------------------